juhasev/sample-ninja-help/project-disqualify-participants.md

 - QUALITY_SCORE is adjusted up

 **RECONCILE TO DISQUALIFIED**
-- Earned rewards for the project points are set to zero
+- Earned rewards points are withdrawn (deleted)
-- Earned revenue for the project is set to zero
+- Earned revenue is withdrawn (deleted)
 - Panelist's participation status is set to DISQUALIFIED.
+- Quotas are decremented
 - QUALITY_SCORE is adjusted down
-- Quotas are decremented

 > You can disqualify panelists while your project is running! **Sample Ninja's Sampling Engine** will automatically find replacement panelists and invite them to the project!